 Typically, peels are done as a series spaced out at 4-week intervals.

 I love microdermabrasion because simple physical exfoliation used in a professional setting is often more predictable for sensitive complexions suffering from barrier compromising skin problems such as rosacea or seborrhea.
 Even melasma can be tricky and prone to hyperpigmentation after skin irritation and injury and microdermabrasion is easier to control in my experience.

 I typically recommend microdermabrasion done every 6 weeks as both treatment and maintenance therapy.

 No matter what procedure you may be considering to correct hyperpigmentation, a skin care routine that helps to turn-down pigment production and turn up collagen renewal may help.

-The bottom line is that a skin care routine that fights pigment is the most important thing you can do to get rid of hyperpigmentation and dark spots.
-I created my Ultimate Pigment and Sun Damage Treatment Kit as a powerful Complete Skin Care Routine to correct uneven skin hyperpigmentation and fight skin aging.
+Using a skin care routine that fights pigment is the most important thing you can do to get rid of hyperpigmentation and dark spots.
+I take the guess work out of creating a pigment controlling skin care routine with my Ultimate Pigment and Sun Damage Treatment Kit.
+This is a powerful medical-grade Complete Skin Care Routine to correct uneven skin hyperpigmentation and fight skin aging.